State-of-the-Art Equipment

 Remotely Operated Vehicles

-Various Remotely Operated Vehicles (ROVs) are utilized throughout the Marine Technology program.
-Multiple in-house vehicles are used for training purposes.
+Multiple Remotely Operated Vehicles (ROVs) are utilized throughout the Marine Technology program.
+Various in-house vehicles are used for training purposes.
 Systems include Outland Technologies, Saab Seaeye, Subatlantic, Teledyne, Blue Robotics.
 Students in the program conduct field operations utilizing these systems in Lake Michigan, various inland lakes and river systems from multiple research vessels.
-Systems are deployed from multiple NMC vessel assets including RV Northwestern (56 foot, 20 passenger, coastal survey vessel), Parker 2130 (21 foot enclosed cabin) trailerable vessel, docks, piers, hydroelectric facilities/Dams, tunnels/pipelines and shorelines.
+Systems are deployed from multiple NMC vessel assets including the RV Northwestern, Parker 2130 21-foot enclosed cabin trailerable vessel, docks, piers, hydroelectric facilities/Dams, tunnels/pipelines and shorelines.

 In-house equipment